UK Council for Psychotherapy

 Externally Based Sense Of Worth, Unworthiness It is important for all of us to create a supportive and helpful external environment around us, have supportive others in our life, receive care.
 We may value some important, supportive external aspects of our life, like the work we do, our achievements, performance, success, and we can feel momentarily good about these.
 Yet none of these create deep and abiding sense of worth if we base our self-worth entirely on success, then when things go differently this could negatively affect us.
 Besides, when we get older, we lose our looks. ("Who am I beyond my looks, appearance, achievements?" we may ask.)
 And then what happens when we stop being as productive at work or we retire?
 Does this mean that we now have less worth?
 This is the problem when we attach our worth to looks, performance or achievements.
 Understanding that we - our Self, our qualities are not our achievements, that our self-worth comes from within can enable us to put things in perspective and still feel good about ourself if things don't go well.
 Some may only feel worth on the outside yet have a sense of worthlessness, unworthy inside.
 Basing our self-worth on others, we may also believe that others have to validate, love us to prove our self-worth or that if others aren't happy we can't be.
 We may convince ourselves that if we get a new job, lover, car, etc. we will be fine.
 Others may seek only quick fixes, temporary pleasures or be caught up in unhelpful habits, addictions.
 Believing that happiness is only found outside of ourselves, only in our heads, through trying to control others, outcomes, our partner or that the whole world only revolves around one important thing (which we can become overly-reliant upon), some of us may only define our sense of self-worth, self-love, through external factors.
 And important though these are for us, they can give us an illusion of safety.
 Feeling inadequate, we may continuously pamper or indulge ourselves by our material possessions, including the latest technology we have, defining our worth on our home, wealth, popularity, fame, our appearance, the way we look & our body shape, weight, hair, clothes we wear.
 Whether we are in a relationship (see also Emotional Dependency - Losing Who We Are) or have a child, the amount of sex we have, being obsessed by religion or fleeing to the spiritual can be other ways we base our self-worth.
 Some may try to say affirmations, pray or meditate in order to control.
 We may need/want others to define our own self-worth.
 Our interactions, the validation, approval, affirmation, reassurance, recognition, appreciation we get from others can go some way to support our internal sense of worth through positive attention and it can be tempting to base our self-worth outside of our self (extrinsically).
 Yet ultimately not everything outside of ourselves can give us validation of our worth.
 We may constantly strive to feel OK, that to fail (or not reach our goals) is not OK, so our performance failure or success or our emotional evaluation can unhelpfully end up defining our inherent sense of intrinsic worth (as can the work we do).
 Inside we may feel hollow, empty.
 We don't have to look outside ourselves for our strong self-worth.

 Defining Ourself Externally, What May Be Happening Inside Empty inside, we may have a low self-worth, or tell ourselves we have no self-worth, feeling unworthy.
 We may believe we are the problem, blaming ourselves (a long way back, we may for example blame ourselves for any of our family's shortcomings) which reinforces what we tell ourselves, that we are unworthy (and unworthy of love).
 We may be our own worst critic.
-The effects of our internal dialogue may also play a part, as may sexual stereotypes of women overly focused tying our primary worth to our looks, body image and men overly focused on tying our primary worth to our abilities and achievements, what we can do rather than the value of our character, who we are - our authentic self, being human in the world, open hearted (see also Finding Out About Ourself).
+The effects of our internal dialogue may also play a part (e.g. attaching our happiness and worth to what we want), as may sexual stereotypes of women overly focused tying our primary worth to our looks, body image and men overly focused on tying our primary worth to our abilities and achievements, what we can do rather than the value of our character, who we are - our authentic self, being human in the world, open hearted (see also Finding Out About Ourself).
 Some women or men may also base their self-worth on sexually satisfying their partner, or on our conquest.
 We may base our external sense of worth on the productivity, the work we do.
 Whilst setting goals is important, if we attach our worth to accomplishing them, we will never feel happy until we have what we want.
 We may feel emotionally insecure, inadequate. low inside, finding change difficult, procrastinate (compounded if we base our worth dependent on others, outcomes, which creates anxiety).
 Enlisting the support of others so we get our care needs met and learning to receive is important.
 Yet believing we are not worthy of love ourselves - of giving ourself love, we may only look outside of ourselves, looking to others to give us our self-worth, rescue us, say the right things.
 We may frequently look for approval, affirmation, reassurance, recognition, validation, appreciation, praise, permission, confirmation, as if we can get all our self-worth from what others say or think without considering how we can validate ourselves.
 We may be overly focused on pleasing, fixing things for others yet feel unfulfilled inside.
 Dependent on others for our sense of worth (see also In A High Maintenance Relationship), we may become resentful or jealous at times, and in our relationship or marriage we may deny we have needs, are dependent or are emotionally needy.
 Some of us may have a fear of missing out (FOMO).
 Stuck in our own core shame, sense of worthlessness, we can end up defining our worth based on others, including how they perceive us or becoming judgemental & critical of ourselves.
 We can get caught up in comparing ourselves with others, either unfavourably or very favourably, because we competitively can't bear coming off second-best, struggling to accept us as we are.
 Our externally based sense of worth may be overly focused on valuing things rather than experiences, external measures of success, "doing" things, neglecting our experience of "being", affecting whether our motivation comes from internal or external resources.
 To boost our external sense of worth, we may end up over-giving to people, whereas others tend to be "takers".
 Paradoxically we may have been living as if only we count, yet inside believing we can only get our sense of worth through others.
 And sometimes our self-worth can be based on our professional confidence - we may also ignore our personal confidence and prioritise our "doing" over our "being" (the destination rather than the journey).

 Scared is what you're feeling.
 Brave is what you're doing.
 Emma Donoghue